gdlg-rosarch/cost_map-release/README.md

 ### About

-Image bundles allow for an easy way to load/save cost map information from/to files on disk.
-This data is stored in two parts - 1) meta-information about the costmap in a yaml file and
+Image bundles provide an easy way to load and save cost maps to and from files on disk.
-2) layer data that is stored alongside in grayscale images.
+An image bundle consists of data stored in two parts - 1) meta-information about a costmap in a yaml file and 2) layer data that is stored alongside in grayscale images.

 A typical meta yaml for an image bundle: